ursa-mikail/birthday_paradox/readme.md

 ---
 ## Mathematical Insights:

-The Taylor series for 1 - e^(-x) is: x - x²/2 + x³/6 - x⁴/24 + ...
+- The Taylor series for 1 - e^(-x) is: x - x²/2 + x³/6 - x⁴/24 + ...
-For the birthday paradox, x = k(k-1)/(2N)
+- For the birthday paradox, x = k(k-1)/(2N)
-The 50% threshold occurs when k ≈ √(2N ln(2))
+- The 50% threshold occurs when k ≈ √(2N ln(2))
-For N=365: ~23 people (your code correctly identified this) For SHA-256: ~2^128 hashes (practically impossible)
+- For N=365: ~23 people (your code correctly identified this)
+- For SHA-256: ~2^128 hashes (practically impossible)

 ## Key Findings:

-Birthday Paradox: Taylor series works well for small k values but diverges for larger groups
+- Birthday Paradox: Taylor series works well for small k values but diverges for larger groups
-SHA-256: The collision probability is so astronomically small that even with 100 hashes, it's effectively zero Approximation Quality: Higher-order Taylor terms dramatically improve accuracy, especially for larger k values
+- SHA-256: The collision probability is so astronomically small that even with 100 hashes, it's effectively 0
+- Approximation Quality: Higher-order Taylor terms dramatically improve accuracy, especially for larger k values

 The visualization shows how the different approximation methods compare and provides insight into when each approach is most appropriate.
 The SHA-256 analysis demonstrates why cryptographic hash functions are considered secure against collision attacks.